-Welcome to Flash Pulp, episode three hundred and sixty-four.
+Welcome to Flash Pulp, episode three hundred and eighty-three.

-This week’s episodes are brought to you by Talk Nerdy 2 Me
+This week’s episodes are brought to you by Glow in the Dark Radio

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.